How to Select the Right Pool Check Valve

 Ball Check Valves

-The final type of pool check valve is ball check valves.
+The final type of pool check valve is a ball check valve.
 While they’re not used as often as the other two types of valves, they are often used in chlorinators or ozonators—anywhere you might need a smaller-type check valve.

 As indicated by their name, ball check valves use a small ball inside the valve, which makes a seal on just one side of the valve once the pump gets shut off.
-However, when the pump is on, the water flow pushes the ball to the other side of the valve, which allows the water to pass right through the valve eventually.
+However, when the pump is on, the water flow pushes the ball to the other side of the valve, allowing the water to pass through the valve eventually.

 How to Find the Right Replacement Pool Check Valve